mailsquad/website/generator/en/content/pricing/cad/index.md

             <div class="row">
                 <div class="col-sm-12 ">
                     <h1>Invoice your customers in your own currency</h1>
                     <p class="lead">Automatically charge your client’s credit card account for seamless invoicing.
-Simply add your margin to the set monthly fee and get the profits transfered to your bank account.</p>
+Simply add your markup to the set monthly fee and get the profits transfered to your bank account.</p>
                 </div>
             </div>
         </div>